verbrio/mcp-golang/README.md

 - 🛡️**Type safety** - Define your tool arguments as native go structs, have mcp-golang handle the rest.
 Automatic schema generation, deserialization, error handling etc.
 - 🚛 **Custom transports** - Use the built-in transports or write your own.
 - ⚡ **Low boilerplate** - mcp-golang generates all the MCP endpoints for you apart from your tools, prompts and resources.
-- 🧩 **Modular** - The library is split into three components: transport, protocol and server.
+- 🧩 **Modular** - The library is split into three components: transport, protocol and server/client.
 Use them all or take what you need.
+- 🔄 **Bi-directional** - Full support for both server and client implementations.

 ## Example Usage

 Install with `go get github.com/metoro-io/mcp-golang`

+### Server Example

 ```go
 package main